seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 \end{aligned}
 $$

-Finally, a trade is made where $1 ETH$ is removed from the pool and swapped for $DAI$.
+Finally, a trade is made where $1$ ETH is removed from the pool and swapped for DAI.

 $$
 \begin{aligned}